-- 58. Employment permit required (1) A person who is not a citizen of Samoa must not undertake employment in Samoa, unless an employment permit has been granted to that person under this Part. - (2) A person who contravenes subsection (1) commits an offence and upon conviction is liable to a fine not exceeding 50 penalty units. - 59.
-Application for employment permit (1) A person, not being a citizen of Samoa, or his or her representative, may apply in writing to the Minister for an employment permit. - (2) An application under subsection (1) must be accompanied by the application fee as prescribed. - 60.
-Granting of employment permit (1) Subject to subsection (2), the Minister may grant an employment permit to a person who is a non-citizen where the Minister considers it appropriate to do so in the circumstances. - (2) The Minister must, before granting an employment permit, consider the following: - (a) the qualifications and training of the applicant; - (b) any work references related to the proposed vacant position; - (c) the development of the relevant industry; - (d) the number of Samoan citizen employees employed in that industry; - (e) employment requirements under the Foreign Investment Act 2000. - (3) A permit granted under this section: - (a) may be subject to such conditions as the Minister considers appropriate; and - (b) is only valid for 2 years.
+- 58. Employment permit required (1) A person is prohibited from being employed in Samoa, unless the person is granted an employment permit under this Part, if he or she is: - (a) not a citizen of Samoa; or - (b) not a permanent resident of Samoa; or - (c) not the holder of a temporary resident permit granting employment as provided for in the Immigration Act 2004. - (2) A person who contravenes subsection (1) commits an offence and upon conviction is liable to a fine not exceeding 50 penalty units. - (3) An employer who employs a person that does not have an employment permit in accordance with subsection (1) commits an offence and is liable to a fine not exceeding 100 penalty units. - 59.
+Application for employment permit (1) A person, to whom section 58(1) applies, or his or her representative, may apply in writing to the Minister for an employment permit. - (2) An application under subsection (1) must be accompanied by the application fee as prescribed. - 60.
+Granting of employment permit (1) Subject to subsection (2), the CEO may grant an employment permit to a person to whom section 58(1) applies, where the CEO considers it appropriate to do so in the circumstances. - (2) The CEO must, before granting an employment permit, consider the following: - (a) the qualifications and training of the applicant; - (b) any work references related to the proposed vacant position; - (c) the development of the relevant industry; - (d) the number of Samoan citizen employees employed in that industry; - (e) employment requirements under the Foreign Investment Act 2000; - (f) the criminal conviction history of the applicant or a

-- 61. Revocation of employment permit (1) Subject to subsection (2), the Minister may revoke an employment permit where the Minister is satisfied that: - (a) the employment permit holder has breached any conditions imposed upon him or her; or - (b) the employment permit holder has breached any condition of his or her terms of employment with an employer who is a Samoan citizen; or - (c) the employment permit holder had provided misleading or false information for the purpose of obtaining his or her employment permit; - (d) it is appropriate to do so in the circumstances in the public interest. - (2) Before revoking an employment permit, the Minister must first consider a report or recommendation made to him or her by the CEO relating to the applicable employment permit holder. - 62.
-Register of employment permit (1) The CEO must keep and maintain a register of employment permits granted under this Part. - (2) The register required to be kept under subsection (1) is open for public inspection upon payment of an inspection fee as prescribed.
+- pending criminal proceeding against him or her in Samoa or in another jurisdiction; - (g) any unresolved grievances or complaints against the employer who is likely to employ the applicant. - (3) A permit granted under this section: - (a) may be subject to such conditions as the CEO considers appropriate; and - (b) is valid for up to three (3) years. - 61.
+Revocation of employment permit (1) Subject to subsection (2), the CEO may revoke an employment permit where the CEO is satisfied that: - (a) the employment permit holder has breached any conditions imposed upon him or her; or - (b) the employment permit holder has breached any condition of his or her terms of employment with an employer who is a Samoan citizen; or - (c) the employment permit holder, or his or her employer, provided misleading or false information for the purpose of the employee obtaining the employment permit; - (d) it is appropriate to do so in the circumstances in the public interest. - (2) Before revoking an employment permit, the CEO must first consider a report or recommendation made to him or her by the Labour Inspector relating to the applicable employment permit holder. - 61A.
+Restrictions on employers (1) Subject to subsection (2), the CEO may decline to issue an employment permit with respect to a particular employer, for up to one (1) year, if the CEO is satisfied that: - (a) the employer has previously provided misleading or false information for the purpose of an employee obtaining an employment permit; or - (b) the employer has previously breached this Act or any other Act administered by the Ministry; and - (c) it is appropriate to do so in the circumstances in the public interest. - (2) Before invoking subsection (1), the CEO must first consider a report or recommendation made to him or her by the Labour